 Tropaeolum majus.
 This prolific, trailing plant will travel great lengths.
 Train vertically by tying it to something.
 Use it in a hanging planter for dramatic effect, wrap it around a fence or archway, or let it tumble over a retaining wall.
 Tall Single Mix nasturtium seeds provides a wondrous assortment of lively classic nasturtium colours.
 Plant in full sun or partial shade - in shade it will produce even longer vines and larger leaves.
 This variety is excellent for filling in empty spots in the garden.
 The flowers are edible and the plants are drought tolerant so they're suitable for xeriscaping.
 Vines will grow as much as 3m (10').

-The annual flowers in this group have been called many colourful names, including Bitter Indian, Canary-bird vine, Canary-flower, Indian cress, Monk’s cress, Flame flower, and plain old Garden nasturtium.
+The annual flowers in this group have been called many colourful names, including Bitter Indian, Canary vine, Canary-flower, Indian cress, Monk’s cress, Flame flower, and plain old garden nasturtium.
 Nasturtiums thrive in poor to average, slightly acidic, well-drained soil.
-Grown in full sun, you might consider using some rocks around the plants to prevent their roots from getting too hot.
+If growing in full sun, consider using some rocks around the plants to prevent their roots from getting too hot.
 In partial shade, plants tend to have larger leaves and a more sprawling habit.
 Keep watered during dry weather, and do not fertilize.
-Follow these How to Grow Nasturtiums as colourful companions for your Brassicas, cucumbers, melons, radishes, and tomatoes.
+Continue reading below for more tips on how to grow nasturtiums from seed as companions for Brassicas, cucumbers, melons, radishes, and tomatoes.

 Sow indoors in peat or coir pots 2-4 weeks before the last frost date.
 Better yet, direct sow from 1 week after last frost and repeat at 2 week intervals into early summer.
 Optimal soil temperature for germination: 12-18°C (55-65°F).
 Seeds will sprout in 7-12 days, perhaps longer outdoors.